binhminh98/realtime-fraud-detection/README.md

   - SMOTE with **10% fraud** seems more reasonable -> data looks reasonable on TSNE plot.

 ![Fraud vs real transactions](images/synthetic_vs_real_fraud.png "Fraud vs real transactions")

+-> Generates a synthetic dataset composed of normal transactions from the validation set, along with 0.1–0.2% fraudulent transactions — 60% of which are synthesized, and the remaining 40% sourced directly from the validation set.

 ---